JasonDorn/pho-cure-burn/src/pages/blog/2022-06-01-throwing-shade.md

 templateKey: blog-post
 title: Throwing Shade
 date: 2022-06-01T01:00:13.579Z
-description: If you're at Burning man, you're going to constantly find yourself either looking for shade, or throwing it.
-So let's talk about how to build your own shade structure the old burner way.
+description: If you're at Burning man, you're constantly going to find yourself either looking for shade or throwing it.
+So, let's talk about how to build your own shade structure the old burner way.
 featuredpost: true
 featuredimage: /img/throwing-shade.jpg